Resident234/php.net/pages/www.php.net_function.opcache-invalidate.php.md

-Beware that only existing files can be invalidated.

-Instead of removing a file from opcache that you have delete, you need to call opcache_invalidate before deleting it.
+Beware that only existing files can be invalidated.<br><br>Instead of removing a file from opcache that you have delete, you need to call opcache_invalidate before deleting it.

 #